jirayuch01/Ei-JiShopping/README.md

 # Ei-JiShopping
-Project with NodeJS / Express / MongoDB run use command is node start or nodemon start.
+Project with NodeJS / Express / MongoDB <br>
+run use command is node start or nodemon start.

 # Page